-- 1. Possess a terminal degree or exhibit professional competence that provides a special expertise to teach courses and direct research at the graduate level; - 2.
-Show evidence of [research] scholarly productivity in the past five years, such as [research] articles in [reputable] peer-reviewed journals, serving as a peer-reviewer or serving on an editorial board, demonstrated external funding, presentation of [juried] papers before professional audiences, or demonstrated exhibits of proficiency in such fields as creative arts or music; - 3.
-Show evidence of professional development in the past five years, such as maintaining [Maintain] membership in at least one learned society or association of his or her discipline. [- - 4.
-Attend regularly or attending meetings, lectures, or conferences of organizations or learned societies in [his or her] their discipline and - 4.
-Show evidence of [willingness and] ability to direct thesis work [and], scholarship, or independent study at the graduate level or to serve on thesis committees. - 6.060.3.
+- 1. Possess a terminal degree or exhibit professional competence that provides a special expertise to teach courses and direct research at the graduate level; - Show evidence of [research] scholarly productivity in the past five years, such as [research] articles in [reputable] peer-reviewed journals, serving as a peer-reviewer or serving on an editorial board, demonstrated external funding, presentation of [juried] papers before professional audiences, or demonstrated exhibits of proficiency in such fields as creative arts or music; - Show evidence of professional development in the past five years, such as maintaining [Maintain] membership in at least one learned society or association of his or her discipline. [- - Attend regularly] or attending meetings, lectures, or conferences of organizations or learned societies in [his or her] their discipline and - Show evidence of [willingness and] ability to direct thesis work [and], scholarship, or independent study at the graduate level or to serve on thesis committees. - 6.060.3.
 Appointment Procedure.
 When a faculty member becomes eligible for appointment to the graduate faculty, the faculty member's Department Chair may recommend the faculty member for such appointment.
 [Such a recommendation first will be submitted to the other members of the faculty member's academic department for review and comment.]
 Following such [review] recommendation, the Dean of the faculty member's School will [submit the] review and make recommendation to the Executive Vice President for Academic Affairs and Provost for review and comment.
-The Executive Vice President of the University for decision.
+The Executive Vice President for Academic Affairs and Provost will submit the recommendation to the recommendation to the President of the University for decision.
 The Department Chair or Dean may withdraw the recommendation at any time during the various reviews.
+The [decision of the] President of the president of the various reviews.
+The [decision of the] President of the president of the various reviews.

-The [decision of the] President of the University will make the decision on behalf of the University to appoint or not to appoint the recommended faculty member to the graduate faculty [will be a final decision on behalf of the University].
+the University will make the decision on behalf of the University to appoint or not to appoint the recommended faculty member to the graduate faculty [will be a final decision on behalf of the University].